-- Note: (1) If the grid file or geoid file is already selected in the parameters of the selected coordinate system, the selected grid file or geoid file will be automatically filled in below when the new project is created. - (2) If the grid file or geoid file is selected here, they will be applied to this project after new project is successfully created. - (3) If the grid file or geoid file is selected here, but the file is actually not available in the controller InternalStorage\TersusSurvey related path, then it will be prompt that the file is not found when the new project is successfully created.
+- Note: (1) If the grid file or geoid file is already selected in the parameters of the selected coordinate system, the selected grid file or geoid file will be automatically filled in below when the new project is created. - (2) If the grid file or geoid file is selected here, they will be applied to this project after new project is successfully created. - (3) If the grid file or geoid file is selected here, but the file is actually not available in the controller InternalStorage\TersusSurvey related path, then it will automatically jump to the download interface to search and download the file.
+Only when the selected grid file or geoid file is downloaded, or when the file is deselected, can the project continue to be created.